edtovell/blog/content/ab.md

 Leaving aside that this person has called their servers "primary" and "secondary" (grr), the dashboard is helpfully telling us that both servers are healthy by colour-coding them as green.
 When they start getting overloaded they turn yellow, and if they fail they turn red.
 Handy, good, useful, etc...

 UNTIL you come to deployment time, and let's say you followed convention and called your servers "GREEN" and "BLUE".
-If you're tired or drunk or new (or **green**?) or out of sorts for whatever reason, you might look at the dashboard and conclude that "GREEN" is the live one.
+If you're tired or drunk or new (or *green??*) or out of sorts for whatever reason, you might look at the dashboard and conclude that "GREEN" is the live one.
 And 50% of the time, that conclusion is wrong.

 Even if you're the kind of person who knows the difference between names for colours and actual colours, and who prefers skimming command line text output to relying on web interfaces, Elastic Beanstalk provides a helpful command line tool that includes a status monitor, which outputs something like this (again, I found it from a quick search):